Who we are

-Wendy represented the American Congress on Surveying and Mapping (now the National Society of Professional Surveyors) on the first Technical Mapping Advisory Council to the Federal Emergency Management Agency for the five years of that advisory group's appointment, and presently represents the National Society of Professional Surveyors on the current Technical Mapping Advisory Council.
+Wendy represented the American Congress on Surveying and Mapping (now the National Society of Professional Surveyors) on the first Technical Mapping Advisory Council to the Federal Emergency Management Agency for the five years of that advisory group's appointment, and represented the National Society of Professional Surveyors on the current Technical Mapping Advisory Council for two two-year terms.
 She was a panel member of the National Academy of Public Administration's study of US Geographic Information resources and of the National Research Council's study of flood hazard mapping accuracy.
+She played a central role in launching the Certified Floodplain Surveyor program in New Jersey.
 Wendy is a past President of the New Jersey Society of Professional Land Surveyors and of the National Society of Professional Surveyors, and has served on the Board of Directors for the American Association for Geodetic Surveying.

 - Land use, real property issues, title reviews, floodplain management

 - Project management, training and education, technical writing

 - Expert testimony in surveying, planning, and floodplain management

 Other courses can be created upon request.
 Please note that with very few exceptions, classes can be presented virtually through your meeting platform.